 9. All pups have separate eating/playing areas and bathroom areas and they are taught to keep them that way.

-10. Pups have some alone time so they aren't shocked when they go to new homes.
+10. Pups have a lot of alone time, including in crates, so they aren't shocked when they go to new homes.